elijahkin/spla/README.md

 These tasks pertain to the implementation and correctness of mathematical operations.
 The principal goal is to provide whatever operations our use cases require.
 * Diagnose and correct any failing tests.
 * Add `eye` as a factory function.
-* Ensure `operator[]` handles negative and out of bounds indices correctly.
+* Ensure `operator[]` gracefully handles negative and out of bounds indices.
 * Investigate whether the factory functions can easily be made free.
 * Implement any remaining [operator overloads](https://cppreference.com/w/cpp/language/operators.html) and any [element-wise operations](https://cppreference.com/w/cpp/header/cmath.html) from the `<cmath>` header that seem relevant.
-* Refactor `reduce` so that it returns a tensor and require a list of reduction dimensions.
-This will allow for operations such as computing the row sums and column sums of matrices for example, rather than simply the sum of all entries.
+* Refactor `reduce` so that it returns a tensor and requires a list of reduction dimensions.
+This will allow for much more expressive reductions; for example, computing the row sums and column sums of matrices, rather than simply the sum of all entries.
-* Consider whether supplying addition as the default reduction operation would make sense.
 ### Code Quality
 These tasks pertain to code elegance, readability, and documentation.
 The principal goal is to ensure "self-documenting" code.
 That is, code which is so clearly written that to comment on it would be redundant.
 * Can we avoid redundant code in the constructors and `apply_binary_inplace`?
 Moreover, can we unify the constructors?
 Can we use `std::function`?